St. Louis, MO

 If you had previously taken Victoza and have developed pancreatic cancer or pancreatitis, you should contact an experienced Victoza lawyer right away.

 There is currently multidistrict litigation (MDL) filed against Novo Nordisk on behalf of patients injured by Victoza and similar incretin mimetics.
 The MDL is filed in the federal court of California.
 There are other individual Victoza lawsuits filed against Novo Nordisk, most of which are still pending in state and federal courts.

-Victoza is considered a bad drug and falls under products liability litigation-type of personal injury law.
+Victoza is considered a bad drug and falls under product liability litigation-type of personal injury law.

 If you choose to file a lawsuit, you will need to prove the following information in order to have a strong case:

 It is very important to the success of your lawsuit that you mitigate any further injury – if you have suffered pancreatitis or pancreatic cancer, you must also seek proper medical treatment right away and ask your doctor if you should continue to take Victoza.